Lightning-AI/pytorch-lightning/docs/source/child_modules.rst

 Research projects tend to test different approaches to the same dataset.
 This is very easy to do in Lightning with inheritance.

-For example, imaging we now want to train an Autoencoder to use as a feature extractor for MNIST images.
+For example, imagine we now want to train an Autoencoder to use as a feature extractor for MNIST images.
 Recall that `LitMNIST` already defines all the dataloading etc...
 The only things that change in the `Autoencoder` model are the init, forward, training, validation and test step.